 Property and equipment are stated at cost or at estimated fair value at date of donation.
 The Foundation provides for depreciation using the straight-line method over the estimated useful lives of the related assets.
 Repairs and maintenance are expensed as incurred, whereas major improvements in excess of \$500 are capitalized.
-Property and equipment represent non-depreciable land of \$40,000 as of June 30, 2018 and 2017.
+Property and equipment represent non-depreciable land of \$40,000 as of June 30, 2018, which was sold in 2019.